Don O'Riordan: Preston North End

 He returned to England in October 1978, joining Preston North End managed by Nobby Styles for a fee of £40,000 with a clause that meant he returned to Tulsa for the following US season on loan and at the end of that season he was voted Player of the Year by the Roughneck fans.
 He made 158 league appearances for Preston – being their fans voted him Player of the Year in 1981–82.

 Carlisle United

 He was on the move again, joining Carlisle United managed by Bob Stokoe in August 1983 on a free transfer.
 He had two seasons as a regular at Carlisle again being voted Player of the Year by the fans and in his second season finished joint top scorer with Malcolm Poskett eventually scoring 18 goals from 84 league appearances.

 Middlesbrough

 His performances earned himself a £55,000 move to Middlesbrough in August 1985.
-Despite missing only one game the following season, O'Riordan walked out on the club with Peter Beagrie amidst Middlesbrough's financial crisis.
+Despite missing only one game the following season, O'Riordan walked out on the club, something the Middlesbrough supporters have never forgiven him or fellow player, Peter Beagrie, for amidst Middlesbrough's financial crisis.